Ooey, gooey, fried goat cheesy goodness!

 • Cilantro and lime.

-• How to reheat: There are two ways that will bring your fried goat cheese back to life when reheating.
+There are two ways that will bring your fried goat cheese back to life when reheating.
 Heat them up in a skillet over medium-low heat while covered with a lid.
-Or, place on a baking sheet in the oven and heat up at 300℉ for 5-10 minutes.
+Or, place on a baking sheet in the oven and heat up at 300? for 5-10 minutes.

 Goat cheese is a super versatile food and goes with a wide variety of dishes.
-Try it on a salad, with crackers or toast, or even on a sandwich or burger.
+It tastes great on a salad, with crackers or toast, on a sandwich or burger, or with a simple drizzle of honey or hot honey!

 Does goat cheese melt when cooked?

 Goat cheese does NOT melt when cooked.
-Rather, it softens, making it quite easy to spread and meltingly delicious when coated in breadcrumbs and pan-fried.
+Rather, it softens, making it quite easy to spread and melt deliciously when coated in breadcrumbs and pan-fried.

 Tap stars to rate!